-This study looks at factors that can influence the usability of cord blood to increase the probability of banking.
+This study looks at factors that can influence cord blood usability to increase the likelihood of banking.

 Umbilical cord blood

 For centuries, the umbilical cord and the blood left in it (cord blood) were discarded as medical waste.
-But, today, we know that cord blood is one of the richest sources of stem cells, specifically hematopoietic stem cells.
+Today, we know that cord blood is one of the richest sources of stem cells, specifically hematopoietic stem cells.

 Hematopoietic stem cells are early-stage cells that have the potential to produce all other types of blood cells.
 They have been used to cure blood-related diseases with stem cell transplants for over 30 years.

-Not only that, but studies also show that cord blood can be used to detect a babies’ illness early, and cord blood stem cells are being explored as a potential therapeutic over 80 other genetic and blood-related diseases.
+Not only that, cord blood stem cells are being explored as a potential therapeutic over 80 other genetic and blood-related diseases.